alexeygrigorev/mlwiki.org/index.php/Point_Estimate.md

 ---
-title: "Point Estimate"
 layout: default
 permalink: /index.php/Point_Estimate
+tags:
+- statistics
+title: Point Estimate
 ---

-# Point Estimate

 ### Points Estimates
 An estimate is a point estimate when we use only one certain value to describe what we think about the whole population [https://en.wikipedia.org/wiki/Point_estimation]